Eldrick19/site/index.md

 ### What I'm up to 👨🏾‍💻

 You can check out some of the projects I've worked on.

-Lately I've been focusing on "Africa-Travel":
+WIP 🚧 check out my GitHub instead: [@eldrick19](https://github.com/eldrick19)

 ### What I'm thinking about 🤔

-I'll write thoughts and theories on a bunch of random things.
-But here's a few of the latest ones:
+I'll write on a bunch of random things.
+[Check them out](/blog/)